Where is Tobago located?

 Which currency is used in Tobago?

-Our currency is called the Trinidad and Tobago, or TT Dollar.
-It floats against the US Dollar at an average of TT$6.80 to US$1.00, however you can check any bank or the daily newspaper for the current rate.
+The national currency used is the Trinidad and Tobago dollar, TT Dollar or TTD.
+It floats against the US Dollar at an average of TT$6.80 to US$1.00, however you can check with any bank online or the daily newspaper for the current rate.

-Credit and VTM cards are also widely accepted, but choose to carry some cash as some smaller facilities and shops do not accept credit or debit cards.
-For cash transactions, businesses and individuals may accept US$.
+Credit and debit cards (Visa, MasterCard) are widely accepted, but carrying some cash is advisable since some smaller facilities and shops accept cash only.
+For cash transactions, businesses and individuals may accept US dollars.

 Which timezone is Tobago in?